A Theory of Consciousness from a Materialistic Point of View

 Qualia

 Qualia arises from biological encoding of feelings into memories.
 Feelings, being a deviation from homeostasis, encodes physical information about “good” or “bad” into our memory of a situation.
-That accumulated recurrence of degrees of “good” or “bad”, when associated to our present situation and past memories and future predictions, gives us a sense of qualia.
+That accumulated recurrence of degrees of “good” or “bad”, when associated to our present situation, past memories and future predictions, gives us a sense of qualia.

 A sunrise can be “breathtaking”.
 A newborn baby can “melt your heart”.
 Landing on the moon can invoke a sense of “awe” and “wonder”.
 All of these are biological responses, according to our salience landscape, that gets encoded into memory in our evolutionary attempt to predict the best actions for our survival.
 With our society evolved greatly from the time of tribes, that sense of a need for survival is overshadowed by a sense of how “touching” the moment is.
+Qualia is nothing more than how we “feel” about something.
+Even Sara, emerging from her blue room and seeing red for the first time, will learn the awe, a feeling, of what it is like to see red and experience something so far beyond what she has experienced before.

 “Why is there something it is like to be an organism?”